MateDomonics/ds-assignment-2/README.md

 [ List the Lambda functions in this phase's architecture and state their working status.]

-, e.g.

 + Confirmation Mailer - Fully implemented.
 + Rejection Mailer - Fully implemented.
-+ Process Image - Partially implemented
++ Process Image - Fully implemented

 ### Phase 2 (if relevant).

 [ List the Lambda functions in this phase's architecture and state their working status.]

- e.g.

-+ Confirmation Mailer - Fully implemented.
-+ Rejection Mailer - Fully implemented.
-+ Process Image - Fully implemented
-+ Process Delete - Partially implemented.
-+ Update Table - Not implemented.
+- Not implemented.

 ### Phase 3 (if relevant).

 [ List the Lambda functions in this phase's architecture and state their working status.]

- e.g.

-+ Confirmation Mailer - Fully implemented.
-+ Rejection Mailer - Fully implemented.
+- Not implemented.
-+ Process Image - Fully implemented
-+ etc
-+ etc